Gargaj/contentifier/README.md

 class MyContentifier extends Contentifier
 {
   // if you don't specify anything else, it'll try to connect
-  // to localhost using "contentifier" as db and user name public function sqlpass() { return "your-sql-password-here"; }
+  // to a mysql server on localhost using "contentifier" as db and user name public function sqlpass() { return "your-sql-password-here"; }
 }